underoot/underoot.github.io/content/blog/2022/07/26/fragile-semantic-patch.md

 ---
 title: Fragile semantic patch
 date: 2022-07-26
+description: Looks like nobody cares about semantic versioning in JavaScript world.
+Recently I faced with strange behaviour of quite usual command during development of React Native application
 ---
 Every knows that package management is hard job.
 I think that it even deserved to be put into <a href="https://martinfowler.com/bliki/TwoHardThings.html" target="_blank">the list the most hard things</a> in computer programming alongside with naming and caching.